-Similarly, the Petitioner argues and offers evidence that four of her papers are in the top 10% most cited by subject area for the year in which they were published, having been cited 24, 22, 9, and 4 times, respectively.
+The Petitioner argues that "several of her articles have been cited at rates far beyond the average in her field" and "in peer-reviewed journals of high prestige in global scientific practice."
+Specifically, she maintains that four of her articles are in the top 10% most cited by subject area for the year in which they were published, having been cited 136, 123, 69, and 44 times, respectively.
 The comparative ranking of a paper's citation rate does not automatically establish it as a majorly significant contribution to the field.
 Rather, the appropriate analysis is to determine whether a petitioner has shown that her individual articles, factoring in citations and other corroborating evidence, have been considered important at a level consistent with original contributions of major significance in the field.
 Publications and presentations are not sufficient under 8 C.F.R. § 204.5(h)(3)(v) absent evidence that they were of "major significance."
 See Kazarian v.
 USCIS, 580 F.3d 1030, 1036 (9th Cir.
 2009), aff'd in part, 596 F.3d 1115.
-Although citations show that her research has received attention from the field, including from others who have conducted scientific studies incorporating the Petitioner did not establish that the citations to her individual papers demonstrate their "major significance" by showing, for instance, that the citing works distinguish her research as being of particular importance on the topic.
-Likewise, while the Petitioner submitted emails from other researchers requesting the protocols, she did not show that a sampling of researchers utilizing her work reflects a contribution of major significance to the overall field.
-1
+Furthermore, a publication that bears a high ranking or impact factor is reflective of the publication's overall citation rate.
+It does not, however, demonstrate the influence of any particular author within the field, how an author's research impacted the field, or establishes a contribution of major significance in the field.